osrf/TSC-RMW-Reports/README.md

 ### 2.2.3 Experiments with Lost Packets or Latency at 1000Mbs Bandwidth
 ![Build Farm performance by message type](./galactic/plots/PoorPerformersBW1000.png)

+# N. WiFi Results

+* Description of the test setup
+* Invoked command lines
+* Process to convert output into plots
+* Show plots with 80/100/120 Hz
+* Summarize the results

 # 3. Github Engagement Statistics